 - Remove standing water from around your home.
 Drain unused flower pots, wading pools, buckets, barrels, wheel barrows and outdoor toys.
 Check gutters and drains.
 Change water in birth baths frequently.

 - Keep mosquitoes out by repairing any holes in screens and make sure they are tightly attached.

 - Use an insect repellant containing DEET and follow instructions product label.

 - Schedule outdoor events to avoid the hours between dusk and dawn when mosquitoes are most active.

 - Wear long pants, long sleeved shirts and socks during those hours.

-2016 Household Hazardous Products Collections for Yarmouth residents and homeowners have been scheduled for Saturday, July 23 and Saturday, October 1 both from 9:00 AM to Noon at the Yarmouth Senior Center 528 Forest Rd.
+2023 Household Hazardous Waste Collections for Yarmouth residents and homeowners have been scheduled for Saturday, July 15 and Saturday, October 7 both from 9:00 AM to Noon at the Yarmouth Senior Center, 528 Forest Rd.
 West Yarmouth.
 Please click here for detailed information.

 SOME ITEMS DO NOT NEED TO BE DISPOSED AT A HAZARDOUS PRODUCTS COLLECTION - Please be aware of disposal procedures for the following items.

 Materials that ARE NOT accepted at hazardous waste collections:

 Old latex paint should be dried out before being disposed of in household trash.
 If there is more than will dry out cat litter can be used for absorbing latex paint.